 Many countries require citizenship applicants to demonstrate proficiency in the national language and a basic understanding of the country’s history, government, and civic principles.
 These requirements are often assessed through exams or interviews, which can be challenging if not adequately prepared for.

 To avoid issues with language and civic tests, applicants should begin studying well in advance.
 Language classes, practice exams, and study guides specific to the country’s citizenship requirements can be invaluable resources.
-In some cases, enrolling in preparatory courses offered by local institutions can provide additional support and increase the likelihood of passing these exams.
+In some cases, enrolling in preparatory courses offered by lugar institutions can provide additional support and increase the likelihood of passing these exams.

 Error 5: Lack of Attention to Changes in Laws and Regulations